Chris-Brauns-II/personal-site/_posts/2020-09-30-welcome-to-jekyll.markdown

 I have lots of ideas.
 I don't like most of them.

 But it's time to start trying them out.
+You can follow my progress here.